-Berlin is a city filled with history and lots of places to visit and explore.
-But, it seems to us that most people come to Berlin and visit all the same places.
-This is why we decided to come up with this alternative Berlin free tour article.
-Because Berlin is more than the Brandenburger Tor and the TV Tower in Alexanderplatz and this is why we are writing this article.
+Berlin is a city filled with history and many places to visit and explore.
+But, it seems that most people come to Berlin and see all the same places.
+This is why we decided to develop this alternative Berlin free tour article.

 An Easy Alternative Berlin Free Tour

 We focused on showing you that Berlin has something hidden, even close to the most famous places.
 It can be a War Memorial or a concrete cylinder from the ’30s.
 It can even be a tower left from the Berlin Wall, this city has a lot of hidden treasures, and Fotostrasse is here to show you some of these places.